 Those 4,000 cases must be resolved by Philadelphia juries and Philadelphia judges, "forcing disinterested local citizens to bear the burden of remote litigation while truly interested citizens los[e] their ability to monitor the proceedings."
 Seth B. McFardland, A One-Two Punch to Forum Shopping: Recent Judicial and Legislative Amendments to South Carolina's Corporate Venue Jurisprudence, 57 S.C.
 L. Rev. 465, 474 (2006) (describing the burdens that forum shopping places on localities).
 These citizen and judicial resources are ones that can-and should-be put towards Pennsylvania disputes involving Pennsylvania citizens or Pennsylvania conduct.
 And Plaintiffs' claims are ones that should be resolved by States in courts and by juries that "have significant interests at stake-'providing [their] residents with a convenient forum for redressing injuries inflicted by out-of-state actors,' as well as enforcing their own safety regulations."
-Ford Motor Co., 141 S. Ct. at 1030 (quoting Burger King Corp. v.
+Ford Motor Co., 592 U.S. at 368 (quoting Burger King Corp. v.
 Rudzewicz, 471 U.S. 462, 473 (1985)).
 This Court should put a stop to consent-by-registration forum shopping by granting the petition and reversing.
+See Furman, supra (observing that this case is a "test case" for "what parties end up involved in Philadelphia's mass tort program").